-A shaken Rhian led them inside through a barren corridor Dylis never had seen before and out from behind ancient bookshelves and the librarians' desks, into the main room.
-The library looked the same as it had when Dylis had fled the city; dimly lit with shelves overcrowded by scriptures and books alike, standing shoulder to shoulder along each walls and in lines across most of the floor.
+A shaken Rhian led them inside through a barren corridor Dylis hadn't seen before and out from behind ancient bookshelves and the librarians' desks, into the main room.
+The library looked the same as it had when Dylis had fled the city; dimly lit with shelves overcrowded by scriptures and books alike, standing shoulder to shoulder along each wall and in lines across most of the floor.

 They stopped by one of the larger tables near the majestic windows.
 Thais immediately rolled out her map and unpacked a thick leather bracelet, placing it as a weight in the map's middle.
 Dylis recognized it immediately.